Example 22 Visualization of cameras' control area projections and spatial resolution inside them

 In the Pattern criterion combo box you can see which criterion is chosen in the pattern assigned to the active camera.

-In calculation of spatial resolution, the camera vertical resolution (number of pixel) is taken into account.
+In calculation of pixel density, the Vert.(Horiz.) number of pixel is taken into account.

 In the Table of regions you can see what color corresponds to each range of the criterion value.